abyssDS/sfmlWiki/Tutorial:-Building-SFML-for-Android.md

   * *[Path to ANT]*/bin

   Make sure to use backslashes (`\`) for these paths on Windows.
-  On a Unix-based system (Mac/Linux), use the command `sudo nano /etc/paths` to edit `PATH`.
+  On Mac, use the command `sudo nano /etc/paths` to edit `PATH`.
 Make sure to escape any spaces with a backslash (`\`).
-  Note: On Mac, you may encounter further problems if your directory paths contain spaces.
+  Note: You may encounter further problems if your directory paths contain spaces.
 It is recommended you avoid spaces in any of your directories.
 * Set a new environment variable `ANDROID_NDK` pointing to the directory where you've put the Android NDK.
 Make sure to use forward slashes (`/`) even on Windows, like `C:/Android/NDK`.

 ## Retrieving and Building SFML